Robot-Inventor/spam-tweets-compressor/README.md

 This extension determines whether to hide a tweet based on the following factors.

-- Number of line breaks
-- Repetition of the same character
 - NG words
-- Languages you have set to hide
 - Advanced Spam Detection

 ## About Personal Information